DataFire/Integrations/integrations/generated/azure_web_resourceprovider/README.md

 #### Input
 * input `object`
-  * sku `string` (values: Free, Shared, Basic, Standard, Premium, PremiumV2, Dynamic, Isolated): Name of SKU used to filter the regions.
+  * sku `string` (values: Free, Shared, Basic, Standard, Premium, Dynamic, Isolated, PremiumV2, ElasticPremium, ElasticIsolated): Name of SKU used to filter the regions.
   * linuxWorkersEnabled `boolean`: Specify <code>true</code> if you want to filter to only regions that support Linux workers.
+  * xenonWorkersEnabled `boolean`: Specify <code>true</code> if you want to filter to only regions that support Xenon workers.
+  * linuxDynamicWorkersEnabled `boolean`: Specify <code>true</code> if you want to filter to only regions that support Linux Consumption Workers.
   * subscriptionId **required** `string`: Your Azure subscription ID.
 This is a GUID-formatted string (e.g. 00000000-0000-0000-0000-000000000000).
   * api-version **required** `string`: API Version